 Numerous laws and treaties have established Indian reservations within or adjacent to the project area (see Figure 1-4).
 Traditional territory and traditional use lands extend well beyond these boundaries.
 The following sections summarize laws, treaties, and traditional use areas of Tribes with ancestral, spiritual, religious, or economic ties to the project area.
-These Tribes served as Cooperating Agencies (Havasupai Tribe, Hopi Tribe, Hualapai Tribe, Navajo Nation, Kaibab Band of Paiute Indians, and Pueblo of Zuni) or a consulting Tribe (Fort Mojave).
 Tribal connections to resources in and around the Colorado River and the canyons are described in Chapter 3.

-FIGURE 1-4 Indian Reservations within or Adjacent to the LTEMP EIS Project Area
+FIGURE 1-4 Indian Reservations within or Adjacent to the LTEMP DEIS Project Area

-1.8.5.1 Fort Mojave Tribe
+1.8.5.1 Navajo Nation